Ice Trail

 Ecomuseum trekking – Icehouse Pathway

-Access is always prohibited, in case of weather warning.
+Access is prohibited at all times in case of a weather alert.

 Completed using PSR 2007-2013 - measure 227 funding, the route is about 9 km, connecting Le Piastre to Pontepetri.